The Clergy System

 Such a place is only holy when it is filled with sanctuaries, with living, loving, throbbing, pulsating bodies of the ransomed and redeemed, sons and daughters of the Lord Almighty, brothers and sisters rejoicing together, weeping together, sharing pain and tribulation, and joy and peace.
 When we build a “house of worship” and have a dedication ceremony, call it temple or what you will, we must think of a clergyman to conduct the ritual.
 A temple requires a special priest to minister.
 The pulpit becomes a stage for a performance on our behalf and the pews become a grandstand from which spectators view the performance.

 When people find the Lord Jesus in a real and vital way, and want to live very close to him and experience the fellowship of others in praise that is spontaneous and unrehearsed they find a pall and chill when forced to sit through a dramatization with a robed choir and an actor.
 The praise of God is not intended to be a spectator sport but the pouring out of one’s own heart.
-A great many young people in the university, who come on the first day of the week, often to sit on the floor for lack of chairs, sing together, share together, sit down at the table of the Lord together, weep over their sins and comfort one another while holding hands, find themselves when they go back home in an atmosphere so detached from real life they can hardly stand it.
+A great many young people in the university, who come on the first day of the week, often to sit on the floor for lack of chairs, sing together, share together, sit down at the table of the Lord together, weep over their sins and comfort one another while holding hands, find themselves when they go back home [to the churches in their home towns], in an atmosphere so detached from real life they can hardly stand it.

 I hold no brief for the inappropriate jokes and undue levity which pulpit clowns feel they must indulge in to keep the folks happy and entertained.
 Many times these are a cover-up for superficial knowledge of the Word of God and serve to fill in the borrowed sermon outlines from the latest book supplying such predigested food to harried preachers who must meet the needs of every other person in the community while neglecting their own families.
 There is such a thing as quiet dignity.
 There is a peace that passes understanding.
 But I deplore the cold, sluggish and frigid approach which Alexander Campbell described as “sacred gloom, holy melancholy and pious indolence.”
 The calm of the cemetery hardly appeals to one who has been born from above.